BorthakurAyon/borthakurayon.github.io/_pages/home.md

 ### Media coverage
 [What's That Smell?](https://cacm.acm.org/news/246406-whats-that-smell/fulltext)

+---
-***Note: The lab is actively looking for motivated and dynamic students to join.
-If interested, please drop an email to Ayon mentioning your interests.***
+> **NOTE** The lab is actively looking for motivated and dynamic students to join.
+If interested, please drop an email to Ayon mentioning your interests.
+---